Workshops & Training

 Training

 We can help you get the skills you need to get a good job.
-If you are interested in career training, you may be eligible for funding to attend training.
+If you are interested in career training, you may be eligible for a training grant.
 Training Services are limited to those customers who do not possess the skills necessary to obtain employment and who are unable to obtain other financial assistance for training.
 Additional eligibility requirements must be met to receive training grants.

 Note: Workforce Innovation and Opportunity Act (WIOA) funding is not an entitlement program and selection for participation in the program is a local decision that is based on program eligibility, assessment of your needs, interests, abilities, motivation, and your prospects for successfully completing the program.
 Please see the WIOA FAQ for additional information or speak to a staff member of the American Job Center to determine your eligibility.